IchanP/CalendarConverter/README.md

 # CalendarConverter

 >CalendarConvert is a Javascript module for converting dates between different calendars.
 Need to quickly convert Kōki 2503 to Gregorian Calendar?
-CalendarConverter can help you achieve that.
+CalendarConverter can help you achieve that!